October is European Cybersecurity Month-breakinglatest.news-Breaking Latest News

 by Arturo Di Corinto

-In Italy, however, the cybersecurity month it started earlier, in Rome, thanks to the association CyberSayian with a hacker camping site and the RomHack conference, and continues with the Milan Privacy Week, entitled “Hack the Present to Shape the Future”, an in-person and online event that ended on September 30, while two days ago during the Italian Tech Week of Turin, the director of the republic Maurizio Molinari interviewed the head of the National Cybersecurity Agency, prof. Roberto Baldoni.
+In Italy, however, the cybersecurity month it started earlier, in Rome, thanks to the association CyberSayian with a hacker camping site and the RomHack conference, and continues with the Milan Privacy Week, entitled “Hack the Present to Shape the Future”, an in-person and online event that ended on September 30, while during the Italian Tech Week in Turin, the director of the republic Maurizio Molinari interviewed the head of the National Cybersecurity Agency, prof. Roberto Baldoni.

 The case